 ♦ It is also said that it helps improve the immunity of the body and fight infections.

-Other Ways that Alleviate Arthritis♦ There are many natural remedies as well that help improve arthritis symptoms.
+♦ There are many natural remedies as well that help improve arthritis symptoms.
 Some studies show that increase in consumption of omega-3 fatty acids may help treat arthritis.

 ♦ Also, dietary supplements, like glucosamine, chondroitin sulfate, or soybean may assist in managing arthritis.